DovetailSoftware/sdk-docs/docfx_project/articles/feature-guide.md

 ## .NET Object Oriented and Managed Code Environment

-Since **fcSDK** is based on the [Microsoft™ .NET Framework](http://www.microsoft.com/net/), it inherently gains powerful features such as an object-oriented, managed code, highly secure operating environment.
-The features and advantages of the Microsoft™ .NET Framework are too numerous to list here, but a few of the major ones are:
+Since **fcSDK** is based on the [Microsoft&trade; .NET Framework](http://www.microsoft.com/net/), it inherently gains powerful features such as an object-oriented, managed code, highly secure operating environment.
+The features and advantages of the Microsoft&trade; .NET Framework are too numerous to list here, but a few of the major ones are:

 * Common Language Runtime (CLR)